Their backup may not be your backup.

 How to tell if their backups are useful to you

-I mean that literally: “permanently” delete a file, an email message, a photo, or a song, and then try to use the online service’s provided tools and resources to recover it.
+I mean that literally: “permanently” delete a file, an email message, a photo, or a song, and see if you can use only the cloud service’s resources to recover it.

 “If it’s in only one place, it’s not backed up.”

 Your online service counts as one and only one place.

 Even if they did provide some kind of backup-and-restore feature, what happens if the provider suddenly shuts down?
 It’s happened, and if it does, both your online data and any online recovery service they offer would both be gone in an instant.

 The only safe approach is to take control of your own backups.